 Those five simple actions feel like they take forever because you have to position yourself and the camera in such a way that you see where the door is located and make sure you aren’t moving at all to open them.
 It’s a slog and a terrible design choice.
 Especially with all the backtracking.

-The game should take you around 4-5 hours to beat, depending on how many sidequests you tackle.
-Completionists will need to spend a few extra hours grinding certain Achievements like repeatedly playing the lemonade mini-game 10 times or finding every single item in the game.
+The game should take 4-5 hours to beat, depending on how many sidequests you tackle.
+Completionists will need to spend a few extra hours grinding certain Achievements, like repeatedly playing the lemonade mini-game 10 times or finding every single item in the game.